 - Your Loan Amount: How much are you borrowing? $1,000,000 or $2,000,000?
 The greater the loan amount, the more risk to the lender, thus the higher interest rates.

 - Your Property & Purchase Type: Are you purchasing a primary home, a second home, or an investment purchase?
 What about the property type – single-family, multi-family, or condo?
 Interest rates will likely always be higher on any investment home purchases.
 Some lenders will also look at certain condos differently than regular single-family homes and adjust rates accordingly.

 - Your Loan Term: Are you choosing a long-term 30-year fix rate, or short term 15 year?
 Longer-term loans will always have slightly higher rates.
 Adjustable rate mortgages (3,5,7,10 year) oftentimes have even lower rates but without the long-term security of a fixed rate.

 Fees and closing costs are similar to other loan programs.
 There are no extra fees for doing a Jumbo loan.
 Like all mortgages, the fees will be established based on the loan amount, property state, and a verity of third parties involved.

 Additionally, the transaction type (purchase or refinance) will influence the overall costs.
-Example: for a purchase loan you would likely obtain a home inspection at a cost of $500-$1,500.
+For example: for a purchase loan you would likely obtain a home inspection at a cost of $500-$1,500.
 For a refinance, this cost would not be needed.